nithin-popuri7/Multiplying-two-matrix/README.md

 ## OUTPUT:
 ![github.logo](multiple.png)

+## RESULT:
-## RESULT:Hence the numpy module is imported and the programme is succefuuly executed to find the product of two matrices.
+Hence the numpy module is imported and the programme is succefuuly executed to find the product of two matrices.